Ellijay is small town known as Georgia’s Apple Capital

 View GreatSchools Rating Methodology

-On average, homes in Ellijay, GA sell after 71 days on the market compared to the national average of 70 days.
-The median sale price for homes in Ellijay, GA over the last 12 months is $470,000, up 9% from the median home sale price over the previous 12 months.
+On average, homes in Ellijay, GA sell after 73 days on the market compared to the national average of 52 days.
+The median sale price for homes in Ellijay, GA over the last 12 months is $462,000, consistent with the median home sale price over the previous 12 months.

 Spacious, 2 bedroom 2.5 bath Townhome, minutes to downtown, yet nestled in a peaceful setting with mountain views.
-This 2 story home features double master bedrooms with walk-in closets and 9 foot ceilings on both floors.
+This 2 story home features fresh new paint, double master bedrooms with walk-in closets and 9 foot ceilings on both floors.
 Kitchen features granite countertops, custom hickory cabinets, pantry, extra storage, stove, dishwasher, refrigerator, and microwave.
-Tile floors in kitchen, baths and foyer,
+Tile floors in kitchen,

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.